 CP Math 2A and 2B are the CP Math 2 course split over two years to achieve a slower pace for students who need more time to understand the mathematics.
 (These courses together count as a one year advanced math course.)

-CP Math 2 and Honors Math 2 courses meet UC/CSU "c" requirement, however both CP Math 2A and CP Math 2B must Prerequisites: Math 1, CP Math 1 or Honors Math 1
+CP Math 2 and Honors Math 2 courses meet UC/CSU "c" requirement, however both CP Math 2A and CP Math 2B must be completed to meet UC/CSU requirements for CP Math 2. (continue on next page)

+Prerequisites: Math 1, CP Math 1 or Honors Math 1

 Open to 10th and 11th grades

+One-year course